 - Make sure your written communication is neatly typed or legibly written.
 Have your spouse or a friend check it for readability and typos before you send it.

 - Be sure to include your name and your full address.

-Letters to Congress remain one of primary means of access to decision makers by their constituents.
+Letters to Congress remain one of the primary means of access to decision-makers by their constituents.

 Americans send millions of letters and postcards each year asking for support of their positions on issues before the House and Senate.
 No Senator or Representative has time to read all the mail-generally key staff personnel who specialize in constituent service perform this task.
 They act as the Representatives' and Senators' eyes and ears, keeping them appraised of their mail as well as keeping records of how their state or district feels about each issue.
 Letters are a "vote" with important consequences.

-Form letters or post cards distributed by organized interest groups and mailed in by citizens are effective, but not to the same degree as truly personal letters.
-Identical letters and post cards indicate that the writer has been supplied with the message.
+Form letters or postcards distributed by organized interest groups and mailed in by citizens are effective, but not to the same degree as truly personal letters.
+Identical letters and postcards indicate that the writer has been supplied with the message.
 Other letters generated by groups may be recognizable by repeated phrases and arguments.
 Most members of Congress give this mail less weight than carefully written letters that reflect individual thought.
-Mass mailings do, however, indicate some measure of importance of an issue, and constituent opinion will usually be tabulated - especially if larger than usual amounts appear.
+Mass mailings do, however, indicate some measure of the importance of an issue, and constituent opinion will usually be tabulated - especially if larger than usual amounts appear.

 Well thought out, clearly written personal letters signed, dated, and bearing the sender's address will often be forwarded to the Representative or Senator as examples of constituent interest or response to an issue.

 U.S. House of Representatives United States Senate